Matthieu6/mase/CourseWork_Answers/adls_labs_mrb124.md

 > **Task 2:** Remove the \`attention\_mask\` and \`labels\` arguments from the \`hf\_input\_names\` list and re-run the following cell.
 Use \`mg.draw()\` to visualize the graph in each case.
 Can you see any changes in the graph topology?
 Can you explain why this happens?

+**Difference in the graph:** The difference in the graph is that now the nodes related to masking perations have dissapeared, as well as the loss computation node is removed. the final graoh becomes simpler, showing only forward comptations without loss.

 - `labels` is used in training to compute the EntropyLoss at the final layer.
 When removing it, the cross-entropy calculation is omitted meaning the graph will now only output logits. there Is a removal of the ground truth label module.
 - `attention_mask` is used to ignore padding tokens during attention compitations.
 Without it, all tokens (including padding) are considered equal, leading to incorrect attention weighting and worse performance.
 Basically, it is used to indicate which tokens are padding (0) and which are actual words (1).
 Removing it, the model will treat all tokens equally, including the padding tokens, which can intoduce noise in the computations.
 When no mask is specified, more infromation from the model is used as an input to the masking process.

 <table>
   <tr>